Aluminium 100W Power Heatsinks for DIY Amplifier Projects

 6) Forced air flow can increase the conduction factor by roughly 3.

-A Selection of high quality comb profile extruded aluminiun power heatsinks primarily used in the construction of Power Amplifiers.
+A Selection of high quality comb profile extruded aluminium power heatsinks primarily used in PCB Power Projects, construction of Power Amplifiers and Amplifier Kits.
+Suitable for Amplifiers up to 100 Watts.
 Machined and processed in the UK for QTA Systems.
 All items deburred along machined edges, etched and black anodised.

 HEATSINKS - THE TECH BIT.